cosmos/sdk-tutorials/b9lab-content/3-main-concepts/04-accounts.md

 ## Public/Private Keys

 Asymetric keys always come in pairs and offer their owner various capabilities.
 Those capabilities are based on cryptographic mathematics.
-As their name suggests, the public key is meant to be distributed to whoever is relevant, while the private key is to be jealously guarded.
-This is akin to publicizing your house address, but keeping the key to your house private.
-Do not be Dilbert's CEO, [a story](http://dilbert.com/strip/2018-10-26) in [2 parts](http://dilbert.com/strip/2018-10-27).
+As their name suggests, the public key is meant to be distributed to whoever is relevant, while the private key is to remain a secret.
+This is similar to sharing your house address, but keeping the key to your house private.
+Don't be Dilbert's CEO, [a story](http://dilbert.com/strip/2018-10-26) in [2 parts](http://dilbert.com/strip/2018-10-27).

 ### Sign and Verify Example